opendatatrentino/opendata-harvester/README.md

 There are four plugin types that can be defined:

-- crawler -- to download raw data from a source
+- storage -- abstraction for different types of storage
-- storage -- to keep temporary storage of data
+- crawler -- download data from source, store in storage
-- converter -- to convert data between two formats
+- converter -- convert data from a storage to another one
-- importer -- to import data to a catalog
+- importer -- import data from a storage to a catalog

 ## Core plugins